Antoninj/stib-alexa-skill/README.md

 This Alexa skill uses the platform to allow users to ask real-time information regarding their usual trips on the STIB-MIVB network.
-The skill currently allows users to configure their favorite trip (favorite STIB-MIVB line and stop name) and ask for buses, metro and trams arrival times based on their favorite trip.
+The skill currently allows users to configure their favorite trip (favorite STIB-MIVB line and stop name) and ask for buses/metro/trams arrival times based on their trip preferences.
 Additional features will be added in the future.

 ## Usage